abdullah-erturk/HardwareInfo/README.md

      English Explanation

 ## Hardware Info
-VBScript file displays a summary of all your hardware information using only the built-in Windows system codes, without the need for third-party programs.
+A script file with a VBScript or bat extension displays a summary of all your hardware information using only the built-in Windows system codes, without the need for third-party programs.
 The script collects information about various system components and presents it visually to the user.
 Below are the main data provided by the script:

 ### Features:
 - **Operating System Information**: Displays information such as the Windows version, OS architecture, and the last format date.